-Simply put, digital transformation is the process of automating everyday activities by using technology instead of only human labour.
-An example is using a software such as Salesforce for better organization, rather than an Excel spreadsheet.
+By the end of 2019, spending on digital transformation will reach $1.7 trillion worldwide.
+Simply put, digital transformation is the process of automating every day activities by using technology instead of only human labor.
+An example is using software such as Salesforce for better organization, rather than an Excel spreadsheet.
 Digital transformation is a top priority for boards because they realize that their respective companies need to digitize in order to keep up with – and exceed – the competition.
-So, it's important to keep up with trends in technology and learn how to incorporate them in your everyday work life.
+So, it’s important to keep up with trends in technology and learn how to incorporate them into your everyday work life.

 ContractPodAi’s CEO Sarvarth Misra says that digital transformation is a starting point.
 That’s because it takes time to determine the correct tech that your company may need.
 Some things that the general counsel should consider when managing implementation from a financial and resourcing perspective are: